xzos/PyZDDE/README.markdown

 #### Dependencies:

-1. Python 2.7 and above, 32/64 bit version (Currently Python 3.x is not supported)
+1. Python 2.7 / Python 3.3 and above; 32/64 bit version
-2. PyWin32, build 218.4 or later (optional)
-3. Matplotlib (optional, used in some of the example programs)
+2. Matplotlib (optional, used in some of the example programs)

 #### License:
 The code is under the [MIT License] (http://opensource.org/licenses/MIT).